 - A nonbinding estimate is what the mover believes the cost will be based upon the estimated weight of the shipment and additional services required.
 However, the final charges are based on the actual weight of your shipment, the services provided and the tariff provisions in effect.

-- A not to exceed estimate is what the mover believes the cost may be and it will not go over this price unless of course you change the services or add items to be moved.
+- A not to exceed estimate is what the mover believes the cost maybe and it will not go over this price unless of course you change the services or add items to be moved.

 If the cost sounds too good to be true, it probably is: A move can cost anywhere from several hundred to several thousand dollars.
-Factors include the distance of the move, the number and size of your belongings and an additional services you want.
+Factors include the distance of the move, the number, and size of your belongings and additional services you want.
 Never hire on price alone, especially if that low bid is significantly lower than your other estimates.
 Just because a mover’s hourly rate is the lowest doesn’t mean it’s the best choice.
 The move could take longer, or items may be damaged – leading to a higher overall cost.
 It is always good to follow these steps and have a better sense of how much a moving company costs than to be left in the dark.

 Bigger may mean bigger costs: Some items, like a piano or safe, will cost more to move than couches and chairs.
 Additional charges may also apply if the movers have to go above and beyond, like getting an antique armoire up a twisting, tight staircase.

 Get it in writing: The moving company should provide you a copy of the tariff, which lists items for which you could be charged, such as a “stair fee” or “long carry fee.
 Read and understand the fine print of your contract.
-Items such as delivery dates, the mover’s responsibility for loss of damage, estimate, payment method, etc. should be in writing.
+Items such as delivery dates, the mover’s responsibility for loss or damage, estimate, payment method, etc. should be in writing.
 Never sign any paperwork the movers hand you after unloading until you’re sure there’s nothing missing or damaged.

 Constant contact: If you’re moving a great distance, hire a mover who offers an online tracking system so you can virtually watch your belonging as they move across the country.
 Regardless of the distance involved, get phone numbers and back-up phone numbers in case you need to reach the drivers.